Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Hiriketiya Beach is a small bay lined with palm trees in the southern part of Sri Lanka.

-It was the ultimate destination during my 3 weeks in Sri Lanka and it’s a favorite amongst travelers thanks to the relaxed atmosphere and fun waves that are well suited for all levels of surfers.
+Hiriketiya Beach is a favorite amongst travelers thanks to the relaxed atmosphere and fun waves that are well-suited for all levels of surfers.

-There’s no doubt that Hiriketiya should be included in your Sri Lanka backpacking itinerary, but it’s fast becoming the talk of the town so try to get here before all the other tourists do!
+But it’s fast becoming the talk of the town, so try to get here before all the other tourists do!

 Things To Do In Hiriketiya

 Go surfing.
 If you want to up your surfing game, Hiriketiya is the place to go.
-There are waves for all grades of surfers including a more advanced reef break and a gentle, fun wave for beginners.
+There are waves for all grades of surfers, including a more advanced reef break and a gentle, fun wave for beginners.

 Visit Tallala Beach.
 Just a short drive from Hiriketiya is Tallala Beach.
 It’s a much bigger beach with fewer people and makes for a great day trip.